 Best Practices for Integrating Customer Data

-Here are 4 best practices that’ll help you steer clear of the challenges associated with customer data integration:
+Here are four best practices that’ll help you steer clear of the challenges associated with customer data integration:

 1. Identify the Source Points

-The first best practice is to identify the source systems from where you need to extract data and then go for a solution that supports those sources.
-You can use an enterprise-grade tool, preferably one that has built-in connectors so you can extract your customer data without writing any code.
+The first best practice is identifying the source systems from where you need to extract data and then finding a solution that supports those sources.
+You can use an enterprise-grade tool, preferably one that has built-in connectors, so you can extract your customer data without writing any code.

 2. Outline Data Categories and Allocate Access

 Classify who can access your customer information and why.
-Particularly, recognize who will be responsible for the integration process and what their job will be.
+Particularly, recognize who will be responsible for the integration process and their job.
 Will it be IT experts, business users, or a completely different team?
 This will help protect the sanctity of integrated customer data.

 3. Define Integration Goals

 Outline your organization’s motives for integrating consumer information, and establish metrics to monitor and measure whether your business is meeting those objectives.